reustle/reustle/index.md

 <section markdown="1">

 I live in Tokyo and help companies [build great software](https://reustle.co).
-In my spare time, you'll find me getting lost on a motorcycle in the mountains or organizing community events.
+In my spare time, you'll find me getting lost on a motorcycle in the mountains and organizing community events.

 ## Recent side projects